A Markov-Modulated (s, S) Inventory System with Repeated Calls and Blocked Demands: Level-Dependent Quasi-Birth-and-Death Processes

-where $m<\infty$ is some positive integer value.
+where $\Zp$ is the set of non-negative integers and $K<\infty$ is some positive integer value.
 The $x$-coordinate of $S_{\Phi}$ is denoted as the level of the process while the $y$-coordinate is the phase.
-The infinitesimal generator $Q^*$ of a LDQBD is of the distinctive tridiagonal form given by
+The infinitesimal generator $Q^*$ of $\Phi$ consists of $K\times K$ block entries that are arrayed in the distinctive tridiagonal form given by

+where 0 denotes the zero matrix and the nonzero entries $\ablk{k}{i}$ vary according to the level $i$ for each $k\in\sett{0,1,2}$.
+If the block entries $\ablk{k}{i}$ are invariant over all levels, that is, $\ablk{k}{i}=A_k$ for all levels $i$, save for a finite number of initial levels beginning with level 0, then the process is termed a level-independent, or homogeneous QBD.
+The closed-form ergodicity criterion for an irreducible continuous-time homogeneous QBD, which was derived by Neuts \cite{neuts1:78}, is that the process is positive-recurrent if and only if

-for which the corresponding entries of each $K\times K$ block matrix $\ablk{j}{i}$ vary according to the level $i$.
-The process is called \emph{skip-free} in deference to the characteristic that no transition of the process may exceed one level in either the positive or negative direction.
+where $\eins$ is a column vector of the appropriate dimension (in this case $m$) whose scalar entries consist entirely of ones and $\bpi$ is a $m$-dimensional row vector that solves the linear system $\bpi(A_0+A_1+A_2)=0$ and $\bpi\eins=1$.
+In either case, the process is referred to as skip-free, in deference to the characteristic that no transition of the process may exceed one level in either the positive or negative direction.

 Next, we consider the discrete-time Markov chain (DTMC)